kaancetinkayasf/pfi/README.md

-<p> Project files inspector is a simple cli tool to see how much space every file in the project is allocating. </p>
+<p> Project files inspector is a simple cli tool to see how much space every file in the project is allocating </p>